 Direct generation skip: You bypass your own children and give the assets qualifying for the exemption amount either directly to your grandchildren or place assets in a trust for their benefit or for the benefit of future generations.

 The lifetime exemption from the GST tax offers some advantages.
 It may be applied to any combination of transfers during your life or made at the time of death.
-The lifetime GST tax exemption in 2018 is about $11.2 million.

 Here are two potential strategies to consider when using the lifetime exemption: